Chris: in charge

 Skeleton Life: Graphics work.
 Sketched and painted the comedy and tragedy masks on the proscenium arch for the 2006 show.
 Helped with general build at crunch time near the end.

-Real Life: Freelance graphic designer.
+Real Life: Graphic designer.
 Married to David.

 Ruth: